-Book an hour-long, online kōrero with one of our experienced CLD practitioners.
+You’ll have an hour-long, online kōrero with one of our experienced CLD practitioners.
 Together you can explore your unique situation, identify potential strengths and assets within your community, and apply CLD tools and thinking to support your mahi.

 How does it work?

 These 1-hour, 1:1 sessions are held on Zoom.
 Book directly with the facilitator you choose using the menus below.

 Our CLD Clinics are currently FREE.
 What’s the catch?
 There isn’t one, we promise!

 Click on one of the facilitator + signs below to book

 Kindra Douglas was the Founding Director of Victory Community Centre, located on the Victory Primary School campus in Nelson.
 The Centre has won a number of awards for its innovative work and partnership.
 Kindra was the founding Chair of Nelson Tasman Housing Trust which has gone on to develop 43 new homes for low-income families and also offers a range of other housing supports.

 Kindra has experience in education, crafts, counselling, retail books and publishing, and holds a wide range of community contexts..